GPurgatorio/Master-Computer-Science-ICT/README.md

 *Direct Current Transformers* from AC to DC.
 Direct current is distributed inside the datacenter even if is more dangerous than Alternating current.

-Watt = cos fi * V * A  where on the left is DC and on the right (V) is AC **cos fi** gives the efficiency of the power supply and generally it changes according to the amount of current needed (idle vs under pressure).
+Watt = cos fi * V * A  <!-- where on the left is DC and on the right (V) is AC  -->
+**cos fi** gives the efficiency of the power supply and generally it changes according to the amount of current needed (idle vs under pressure). **cos fi** is the heat dissemination happening from conversion of AC into DC current
 For example an idle server with 2 CPUs (14 cores each) consumes 140 Watts.

 ### Power Distribution